Learning C to x86 Translation: An Experiment in Neural Compilation

 \paragraph{Results} Transformer-Big+1/2x epochs is the best model in terms of the most relevant metric, IO accuracy (observational equivalence).
-It also happens to be the best model in terms of syntactical accuracy in Synthesis-Bench and BLEU score in the Angha-Par test.
+It is the best model in terms of syntactical accuracy in Synthesis-Bench and BLEU score in the Angha-Par test.
 The smallest model clearly underfits the task of machine compilation, while all reasonably sized models achieve similar enough results (except the model trained with half of the data, which performs considerably worse).